Why analyse art work?

 Line

-Pigment ink pens finalise linear elements created with the Inktense and enhance design.
+Pigment ink pens finalised linear elements created with the Inktense and enhanced graphite design.

 Shape

-Circles, triangles, lines and squares in this work create pleasing designs as well as balance and direction.
+Circles, triangles, lines and squares in this work created pleasing designs as well as balance and direction.

 Form

-Created by changing intensity of the application of Inktense.
-Coloured pencil enhances the circles sense of form.
+Form was created by changing intensity of the application of Inktense.
+Coloured pencil enhanced the circles form.

 Space

-Initially a lot of space exists around the circles until I added strong inktense colour, and follow up with designs in pigment ink.
+Initially a lot of space existed around the circles until I added strong Inktense colour, and followed up with designs in pigment ink.
 In the early stages, I left the arcs of the circle empty and celebrated the process by playing with the earlier misguided graphite marks.

 Texture

 Pretreatment of the support involved soaking, staining, drying, soaking again and drying again, followed by steam ironing.
-The lively red pattern across the crunchy paper gives it tactile and coloured texture.
-Additional Inktense, pigment ink, and coloured pencil added little extra texture, if any.
+The lively red pattern across the crunchy paper gave it a tactile, coloured texture.
+None of the laterly applied media added actual texture.

 Colour

-I loved the results from layered primary colours over each other, especially over the pre-treatment red.
+I loved the results from layered primary colours over each other, in particular, over the pre-treatment red.

 Value